Johnny Hayes: Biography

-In 1905 he had joined Bloomingdale Brothers as an assistant to the manager of the sporting goods department.
-At night he trained on a cinder track on the roof of the Bloomingdales building in New York.
+In 1905, he joined Bloomingdale Brothers as an assistant to the manager of the sporting goods department.
+At night, he trained on a cinder track on the roof of the Bloomingdales building in New York.
 He was promoted to manager of the department after returning from his Olympic victory.

 Hayes started his athletics career with a fifth-place finish at the 1906 Boston Marathon, running for the St. Bartholemew Athletic Club in a time of 2:55:38.
 He improved on that the following year by finishing third in Boston with a time of 2:30:38 and winning the inaugural Yonkers Marathon.
 In 1908 he finished second, 21 seconds behind Thomas Morrissey in the Boston Marathon with a time of 2:26:04 and thus qualified for the Olympic Games held in London that same year.

 The British Olympic Association wanted to start the race in front of Windsor Castle and finish in front of the royal reviewing stand at the White City Stadium.
 As a result, the distance was 26 miles and 385 yards (42.195 km).
 It took until 1921 for the IAAF to codify that distance as the official length of the marathon.
 Prior to this, races were usually about 25 miles (40 km).
+He died in 1965.